restimel/dependencyWatcher/doc/configuration.md

   ```

 * **requireMatcher** _([RegExp] [])_: Tell the parser what should be analysed to be considered as a dependency.
 The result $1 of the regexp must be the required file path.
+It is possible to use _prettyOutput_ to format the result.

   example:
   ```json